 Walk up the hills

 In any case, enjoying a tuc tuc guided tour or even an electric bike tour is what to do in Lisbon to get a different perspective of the city, see a great deal of it and have a bit of cheeky fun.
-I may give it a try, I do enjoy going around on a tuc tuc.
+Give it a try!

 Here’s some of the coolest tuk tuk tours of Lisbon: